spryker/spryker-docs/_scripts/sidebar_checker/run-sidebar-checker.md

 This document explains how Sidebar Checker works and how to run it.

-*Sidebar Checker* is a script that checks sidebars for missing entries in the `docs` folder and generates a YAML file with these missing entries.
+*Sidebar Checker* is a script that generates a YAML report of missing sidebar entries based on the documents in the `docs` folder.

 ## Overview of Sidebar Checker